 Couples have enjoyed riding together ever since the first motorcycles took to the road.
-But riding two-up, or with a pillion as it’s formally known, is not always fun for rider and pillion.
-Yes, everyone enjoys the riding part of the two-wheeled experience; however, there are times when two-up riding can create frustration and possibly put rider safety at risk.
-Here are a few things experienced riders have learned to make the two-up riding experience a great one.
+But riding two-up, or with a pillion as it’s formally known, is not always fun for rider and passenger.
+Yes, everyone enjoys the riding part of the two-wheeled experience; however, there are times when two-up riding can create frustration and possibly put everyone’s safety at risk.
+Here are a few things experienced motorcyclists have learned to make the two-up experience a great one.

 Keep Your Pillion Involved

 Ensure your passenger knows a few key details before heading out on a ride.
 First, let them know the route, possible stops and how many miles between stops.
-Having a sense of the general plan allows the pillion to be part of the ride and an extra pair of eyes to point out upcoming and occasionally missed turns.
+Having a sense of the general plan allows the pillion to be part of the ride and an extra pair of eyes to point out upcoming and sometimes missed turns.
 It’s not advisable for all pillions to do this, especially those new to the two-up lifestyle, but the pillion can take an active role in documenting a ride.
-A passenger who is comfortable on the bike can take uniquely framed pictures to record tour sights without the need for those pace-breaking photo stops.
-Of course, there is a time for picture taking, and it’s not while enjoying a spirited ride on a twisty road.
+A passenger who is comfortable on the bike can take uniquely framed pictures of touring sights without the need for those pace-breaking photo stops.
+Of course, there is a time for picture taking, and it’s not while leaning into a spirited ride on a twisty road.
 The more involved the pillion is in the ride, the more they will want to continue to ride.

 Mounting and Dismounting

 Be composed when accelerating, braking, shifting, and cornering.
 It is the rider’s responsibility to make the pillion riding experience a good one.
-Being a pillion is all about trust, hard acceleration and clunky shifting does not lend itself to building trust.
-There will be times when sudden action must be taken, to avoid an accident or for the safety of both parties, but these actions should not be the norm.
-Ride smooth and your pillion will gain more trust in you and in turn enjoy riding more.
+Being a pillion is all about trust.
+Hard acceleration, clunky shifting, and hard braking do not build trust.
+Of course, there are times when sudden action is unavoidable but that’s the exception not the rule.
+Ride smooth and your pillion will gain more trust and confidence in you.

-If you have not picked up the hint, the rider’s goal is to keep the pillion feeling safe and having fun, thus increasing the likelihood of more rides together.
+Putting it directly, the rider’s goal is to keep their passenger feeling safe and having fun, thus increasing the likelihood of more rides together.

 The Correct Gear

 Ensure that your pillion has the correct gear to be comfortable on the ride.
-Spend some money and get them gear that fits and will be the most protective for them.
-Nothing ruins a ride and dampens the spirit of a pillion more than not having the right gear.
-When the rains come, correct fitting rain gear is a game changer.
-If the temps drop, having a good set of warm riding gloves will make for a great riding experience.
-Take the time and spend some money on riding gear.
-Your pillion will thank you.
+Spend some money and get gear that fits and will be the most protective for them.
+Nothing ruins a ride and dampens spirits faster than not having the right gear.
+When rain comes, properly fitting rain gear is a game changer.
+When temps drop, a good pair of warm gloves makes for a comfortable ride.
+Take the time and spend a little money on essential gear.
+Your pillion rider will thank you.

 It Takes Two

 If you find that one person in your life who loves riding pillion, the one who wakes up on a Sunday morning and asks “where are we riding to today” then take advantage of it!
 It’s like winning the lottery.
 One gets to enjoy riding a motorcycle, creating memories together, and seeing great destinations with someone special.
 It is an amazing feeling.
-So, doing the small things listed above are not a chore.
-It is a privilege.
+So, the small things listed above are not chores.
+They are a privilege.

 Motorcycling with a partner adds a whole new level of excitement to a touring adventure.
 These practical tips will make the two-up riding experience less stressful, safer, and more fun for rider and pillion.